Jacob Bannon: Diamonds & Rust

 Bannon co-owns a home décor and antique store with his wife in Beverly, Massachusetts called Diamonds & Rust, which offers, "a variety of new/vintage industrial and mid-century furniture and lighting, textiles, art, and other collectibles and accessories."

-Legacy
+Impact

 Sammy O'Hagar of MetalSucks wrote:

 Jacob Bannon’s place in metal, hardcore, and—for better or worse—metalcore is massive, with his trademark vocals incalculably influential and lyrics favoring the abstract over the melodramatic.

 Personal life

 He is a vegetarian and follows a straight edge lifestyle.
 From 2005 to 2008, he was nominated for the title of "World's Sexiest Vegetarian" by Peta2.
 Bannon is married and has two children.
 He is concerned with the greyhound-racing industry, and is a dog owner, having owned rescued greyhounds, pit bulls, among other breeds.

 Bannon is also an avid mixed martial arts and kickboxing fan, having trained in boxing and Muay Thai, and obtained a license as an MMA instructor in the state of Massachusetts, occasionally working as a judge.
 Accordingly, Deathwish has sponsored some MMA fighters.
 Bannon is known for his extensive tattoos.
 He received his first tattoo at the age of 15, which has since been covered by other tattoos.
 He has been tattooed by Darren Brass, among many other artists.
 In 2013, Bannon was the subject of a short documentary directed by Ian McFarland titled "Rungs in a Ladder."
 In the documentary, Bannon reflected on pivotal moments in his life and his motivation as an artist.